LambdaSchool/AdvancedFunctions/README.md

+## Instructions

-his project will help you practice the skills and concepts you learned related to more advanced functions, such as using multiple arguments, return values, default values, and using multiplefunctions in Swift.
+This project will help you practice the skills and concepts you learned related to more advanced functions, such as using multiple arguments, return values, default values, and using multiplefunctions in Swift.

 This project is all done in playgrounds.
 Follow the instructions below:

-Download the Playground

 Download the playground for this project by clicking [here](https://github.com/LambdaSchool/AdvancedFunctions/archive/master.zip).
 Unzip the downloaded file.